iva2k/ml_sudoku/rl_sudoku.md

 3. **Final Phase (Hard):** In the later stages of training, the number of clues is reduced to a standard difficult range (e.g., 25-55), forcing the agent to generalize its learned policy to harder problems.

 This staged approach helps stabilize training and leads to a more robust final policy.

+### Early Termination on Invalid Solution Path

+In a Sudoku puzzle with a single unique solution, any move that does not match that solution immediately creates a board state from which the original puzzle can no longer be solved.
+Allowing the agent to continue playing on this "poisoned" board introduces flawed data into the training process.
+The agent might learn spurious correlations from a state that is fundamentally unsolvable.

+To prevent this, the environment's `step` function is designed to terminate an episode as soon as the agent makes a move that deviates from the known unique solution.

+#### Implementation

+1. **Check Against Solution:** In the `step` function, after an action is taken, it is first compared against the ground-truth solution.
+2. **Correct Move:** If the move matches the solution, the agent receives a positive reward, and the episode continues.
+3. **Incorrect Move:** If the move does *not* match the solution (even if it's a "valid" placement by Sudoku rules), the agent receives a penalty, and the episode is immediately **terminated**.

+This approach ensures that the agent only learns from sequences of moves that are on a valid path to the correct solution, making training more efficient and focused.

 ### Hindsight Experience Replay (HER)